 Children/Young Adult Workshop

 This year a Children/Young Adult Workshop will give feedback and encouragement to writers in 5th to 8th grade.
 We will evaluate the young writers’ work and present ideas on editing with the goal to publish their writing into a book.
-Teachers will share research tips and discuss the on-line publishing process.
-The workshop filled quickly with the maximum fifteen participants, and is now closed.
+Teachers will share research tips and discuss the online publishing process.
+The workshop filled quickly with the maximum of fifteen participants and is now closed.

 Exotic Times, People, & Locales.
 Other times and places fascinate readers.
 Join these authors who write about them and learn how they research to get it right and write it to pull you in.

 Pitch Advice.
 Some of our panelists have agreed to meet with aspiring writers and talk with them about their work and how to present it to agents and editors in order to grab that publishing contract.

 The Long Conversation.
 Join the authors for an informal discussion of books, writing, reading, and publishing.